THE FOUR VALLEYS, AN OVERVIEW

 "Likewise is it written, “And be ye not like those who forget God, and whom He hath therefore caused to forget their own selves.
 These are the wicked doers.” "

-With this point made for all the Valleys to come, Baha'u'llah addresses as well the problem of the self, the lower one, the divine one.
+With this point made for all the Valleys to come, Baha'u'llah addresses now the problem of self

 "If the travelers seek after the goal of the Intended One (maqṣúd), this station appertaineth to the self—but that self which is “The Self of God standing within Him with laws.” "